hanabi/hanabi.github.io/variant-specific/Null.md

   - a *Trash Push*
   - a *Black 4 Bluff* (with black)
   - a *Finesse* or *Bluff* that was initiated with a rank clue when a ***Free Choice*** was available between rank and color
-- Additionally, any clue that has no "normal" conventional interpretation is also a *Positional Clue*.
+- Any clue that looks like one of these conventions is to be interpreted as a *Positional Clue* instead:

 #### 3) Are *Positional Clues* a *Save Clue* or a *Play Clue*?